Therapy for Relationship Challenges

 Setting and maintaining healthier boundaries

-Building more secure and fulfilling connections
+Building more secure, balanced, and fulfilling connections

-At Hopeful Horizons Holistic Psychotherapy, this work is trauma-informed and paced with care - honoring the complexity of relationships and your lived experience within them.
+At Hopeful Horizons Holistic Psychotherapy, this work is trauma-informed and paced with care—honoring the complexity of relationships and your lived experience within them.

 My approach to working with relationship challenges is relational, trauma-informed, and grounded in emotional safety.
 Therapy focuses on understanding patterns, strengthening self-awareness, and supporting more intentional ways of relating.

-Depending on your needs, therapy may include:
+Depending on your needs, relationship therapy may include:

 Attachment-informed exploration of relational patterns across family, friendships, and romantic relationships